House at 15 Davis Avenue

-Overview

 The House at 15 Davis Avenue in Newton, Massachusetts, is a well-preserved modest Italianate house.

 Description

 It is a 2 1/2-story wood-frame structure, whose features include paired brackets in the eaves, bracketed lintels above the doors and windows, and paneled corner pilaster strips.
 The main entrance is flanked by sidelight windows and topped by a transom.
 Asphalt shingles were used as the roofing material, while wood and wooden clapboards were used for the walls and stones cuts for the foundation.

 Likely built in the 1850s, this was probably one of the first houses built when Seth Davis (whose house stands on Eden Avenue) began to sell off some of his landholdings.

 The house was listed on the National Register of Historic Places in 1986.